pretix/pretix/doc/development/api/plugins.rst

 decorator, as it might get called a lot.
 You can also implement ``compatibility_warnings``, those will be displayed but not block the plugin execution.

+The ``AppConfig`` class may implement a method ``is_available(event)`` that checks if a plugin is available for a specific event.
+If not, it will not be shown in the plugin list of that event.

 Plugin registration
 -------------------